ElasticSearch

 FAQ

-What is the difference between PRTG Network Monitor and other monitoring solutions?
+What is the difference between PRTG Network Monitor and other monitoring tools?

-PRTG Network Monitor offers a unique combination of comprehensive monitoring, anomaly detection, and secure telemetry repositories, making it an ideal solution for small businesses and organizations.
+PRTG Network Monitor offers a unique combination of monitoring and logging capabilities, making it an ideal solution for organizations with complex IT environments.

 How do I configure PRTG Network Monitor for my specific needs?